tucanos/tucanos/README.md

 They are all optional.

-* [libOL](https://github.com/LoicMarechal/libOL) is required and must be installed before building this library.
+* [libOL](https://github.com/LoicMarechal/libOL) is used by default (can be replaced by [parry](https://github.com/dimforge/parry)) for spatial indexing and projection.
 It may be installed with:
 ```
 cmake .. -DCMAKE_INSTALL_PREFIX=$PREFIX -DCMAKE_BUILD_TYPE=Release -DBUILD_SHARED_LIBS=ON
 make -j install